rrrnld/airsonic-ui/README.md

 ## Tests

 This project uses [karma](https://karma-runner.github.io/) for tests.
 Make sure to have Google Chrome installed, otherwise the watcher will time out.
-If you want to run tests continuously in the background, you may want to have Growl installed to show notifications ([see setup instructions](https://www.npmjs.com/package/karma-growl-reporter#installation)).

 ```
 # run tests once